swagger-model-validator/swagger-model-validator/readme.md

 This edition of the swagger-model-validator will not validate models referenced in a model by the $ref keyword.
 It will also not validate arrays (either arrays of objects or strings, integers, etc...)

-It currently treats int32 and int64 the same.
+It will validate int32 properly but the way javascript handles int64 makes it impossible to accurately validate int64s.
+As long as the value can be parsed by parseInt in javascript.
-It currently treats float and decimal the same.
+It currently treats float and decimal the same but this is because javascript cannot cope with a decimal (at the moment).
-It currently treats date and date-time the same.
+It validates the date and date-time correctly.
+It treats all dates as dates and tests with a parseDate check.
+If this passes then it checks 'date' format against a length of 10 (a quick check against the ISO8601 standard - a full-date must be 10 characters long).

 It is planned that it will validate everything correctly as time allows.